michael-vnv/VSC-DaphneDSL-extension/README.md

 > Diagnostics
 - detects function names which have typos.
 Underlines + shows their location in VSC Problems panel
 > Hover functionality
-- Hover is activated only for builtin function names, upon hovering over a name
+- Hover is activated only for builtIn function names, upon hovering over a name
-(at the moment works only for names without following characters)
 > Brackets and parentheses pairing, indentation, highlighing and matching

 ## Examples

-upon typing: outerAdd
+upon typing: outerAdd(
 - a name of a builtin function.
 Upon hover a defenition is presented.

 upon typing: out1rAdd( or outerAdd()